Risks and Returns of Uniswap V3 Liquidity Providers: Constant Product Market Maker

 $X$-tokens reserved in the pool when the pool's price is $S$, as well as

-$Y$-tokens~\cite{adams2021uniswap}.
+$Y$-tokens~\cite{adams2021uniswap} \footnote{The virtual liquidity $\tilde{L}$ can be expressed in terms of the initial deposited value $V_0$ using $V_0 = S_0 \cdot x_0 + y_0$.}.
 Thus, when the price is within her price range, she holds both tokens in the pool, and her liquidity is active, i.e., she is earning fees.
 When, however, the price is outside the boundaries, she only holds one of the tokens.
 More specifically, when $S<S_l$ (the price of $X$ with respect to $Y$ decreases and is outside the boundary), her liquidity only consists of $X$-tokens.
 On the other side of her price boundary, the opposite holds true.
 Thus, both the location and width of the price range starkly influence a liquidity provider's return.
 While large price ranges decrease a liquidity provider's capital efficiency, the liquidity is likely active for longer periods.
 Small price ranges, on the other hand, increase a liquidity provider's capital efficiency, i.e., she earns more fees relative to her liquidity size when the price is in her range.
 At the same time, the price is generally more likely to fall out of her range more quickly.
 Thus, liquidity providers often readjust their liquidity positions following price changes.
 In the following, we provide a thorough analysis and evaluation of the risks and returns faced by Uniswap V3 liquidity providers.